godotengine/godot-website/collections/_article/godot-4-0-sets-sail.md

 ### New Rendering Optimization Techniques

 Godot 4 puts at your disposal several new rendering optimization techniques, made possible by Joan Fons ([JFonS](https://github.com/JFonS)) and Juan.
-In addition to manual [occlusion culling](https://github.com/godotengine/godot/pull/48050) which we backported to Godot 3.5, the new automatic occlusion culling can scan your scene and detect models hidden by other geometry.
+The new automatic [occlusion culling](https://github.com/godotengine/godot/pull/48050) can detect models hidden by other geometry and dynamically remove them to increase both CPU and GPU rendering performance.

 ![Outdoor scene with purple wireframes representing occluder shapes](/storage/blog/godot-4-0-sets-sail/02-3d-occlusion-culling.webp)